fletchjp/MERG-Arduino-Software/README.md

  I have begun testing of the new version of the library.
 I had a problem with the code for CAN1602PIN being larger in size on one computer compared to another.
 I have tracked this down to the version of the AVR Board code in use.
 I had changed from 1.8.3 to 1.8.2 on the main computer for compatiblity with some C++ codes.
 That gives a smaller size of binary file.
 As some of the UNO codes are close to the limit I am going to use that for now.
 It is also important to keep libraries up to date.

  I am testing a modified version of CBUSconfig for Duncan Greenwood.
+That is going well.
+I am starting to add the long message code to CANCMDDC.

  ### due_cbus